Azienda Agricola Valentini

 Abruzzo

-Giving up a career in law, Valentini returned with his family to their ancestral home in the village of Loreto Aprutino, about a half hour inland from Pescara.
-He tended about 60 hectare of land under vines spread across several vineyard sites as well as hundreds of acres planted with fruit trees and olives.
-While farming made up a good part of his living, life in a rural village also allowed him to count agriculture and winemaking among his intellectual pursuits.
-He was famously reluctant to advise visitors on his techniques in the cellar but we do know through the consistent quality of his wines across the decades that whatever those methods were he practiced them with discipline and expected excellence in quality and style.
+Having given up a career in law, Valentini returned with his family to their ancestral home in the village of Loreto Aprutino, about a half hour inland from Pescara.
+There, he tended to around 60 hectares of land under vines, spread across several vineyard sites, as well as hundreds of acres planted with fruit trees and olives.
+While farming contributed significantly to his livelihood, life in the rural village also allowed him to pursue both agriculture and winemaking as intellectual passions.
+Valentini was famously reluctant to share details of his cellar techniques, but the consistent quality of his wines over the decades attests to his disciplined practices and unyielding commitment to excellence.

-Valentini became notorious for his shunning of the media and disregard for wine marketing.
-Consequently, what little information we can glean about the man and his wines only serves to enhance the mystique surrounding both.
-Since Edoardo Valentini’s passing his son Francesco Paolo, assisted by his wife Elèna, and his son Gabriele, has carried on the production of the family’s much-admired line of Abruzzese wines with fidelity and rigor.
-It is evident in tasting that the Valentini legacy remains strong and will be well tended.
+Notoriously reclusive when it came to media attention, Valentini disregarded wine marketing and shunned the spotlight.
+Consequently, much of what we know about him and his wines only adds to the mystique surrounding both.
+Since Edoardo Valentini’s passing, his son Francesco Paolo, along with his wife Elèna and son Gabriele, has carried on the production of the family’s revered wines with the same dedication and precision.
+Tasting the wines today, it is clear that the Valentini legacy remains strong and is in capable hands.